 From 2004-2008, he was Academic Director of the Program on New Approaches to Russian Security (PONARS), based in Washington, D.C.

 Hanson has served on the editorial or advisory boards of a number of journals, including Slavic Review, Russian Politics, Comparative Politics, Comparative Political Studies, and Demokratizatsiya.
-From 2002-2009, he worked with General Editor Margaret Levi as Assistant General Editor of the Cambridge University Press’s Series in Comparative Politics; he remains on the series editorial board.
+From 2002-2009, he worked with General Editor Margaret Levi as Assistant General Editor of the Cambridge University Press’s Series in Comparative Politics.

 Hanson has received grant support from the Social Science Research Council, the U.S. Department of State, the U.S. Department of Education, and the Henry M. Jackson Foundation.
 He has been invited to lecture at a number of prestigious academic and policy-oriented institutions, including the Aspen Institute, the Institute for the Economy in Transition (Moscow), Hamburg University, the University of Strathclyde (Glasgow), Yale University, Brown University, the Harriman Institute of Columbia University, the University of California at Berkeley, Indiana University, University of Notre Dame, the University of Chicago, and George Washington University’s Elliott School of International Affairs.

 Please view Stephen E. Hanson's CV (PDF) for more information.